fetiu/cyrup/README.md

 swap:(a:int,b:int){a, b = b, a}
 ```

-Type and Class are data, with a notion of `storage class`
+Type and Class are data, with a notion of "storage class" denoted by `@`

 ```rust
 int@type:i32